Configuring Voice Gateways

 – Leave other parameters to default.

-• Both router are listed as a H.323 gateway in Cisco Unified Communications Manager.
+• Both routers are listed as a H.323 gateway in Cisco Unified Communications Manager.

-Task 2: Configure a voice gateway for Cisco Unified Communications Manager controlled H.323 SIP Trunk
+Task 2: Configure a voice gateway for Cisco Unified Communications Manager for VoIP controlled H.323 SIP Trunk

 In this task we will configure both routers as a H.323 voice gateways controlled by Cisco Unified Communications Manager.